cyberoby/python-stockx/readme.md

 - `mock_listing` - Create temporary listings for testing
 - `search` - Product search utilities

+### stockx.ext.inventory

+The `Inventory` class provides a high-level interface for managing listings on StockX.
+It optimizes performance by batching multiple updates together into single API calls.
+When used as an async context manager, it automatically fetches current selling fees and handles pending price and quantity changes on exit.

+Features:
+- Sell or de-list items in bulk
+- Set prices based on market data and custom conditions
+- Update item quantities and prices

 ## API Endpoint Mappings

 | Method | Endpoint | SDK Function |